cloned-doy/whatsfly/README.md

 ### *current version 0.0.1 works in linux 32bit only*

 WhatsApp web wrapper in Python.
-No selenium or gecko web driver needed.
+No selenium nor gecko web driver needed.

 setting up browser driver are tricky for python newcomers, and thus it makes your code soo laggy.